herculesinc/pg-io/README.md

   * __Single transaction__ - only one transaction is allowed per connection session.
 A transaction can be started at any point during the session, but can be committed (or rolled back) only at the end of the session
   * __Low error tolerance__ - any error in query execution will terminate the session and release the connection back to the pool

 The above would work well for many web-server scenarios when connection is needed to process a single user request.
-If an error is encountered, all changes are rolled back, an error is returned to the user, and the connection is release to handle the next request.
+If an error is encountered, all changes are rolled back, an error is returned to the user, and the connection is released to handle the next request.

 ## Requirements
 pg-io is written in TypeScript and uses many new features of ES6 (classes, built-in promises etc.).
 As such, it will only work with the latest releases of Node.js which support such features.
-Specifically, the most recent version of pg-io __requires Node.js 4.1 or later__.
+Specifically, the most recent version of pg-io __requires Node.js 5.0 or later__.

 ## Install